 From recruiting to golf instruction to facility enhancement to overall administration of the program, Byrd has had a positive influence on Larry Penley's program.
 He had a big hand in the design and fund raising for the Larry Penley Golf Building that was dedicated in the fall of 2011

-In his first 11 years with the program, Clemson finished in the top 20 at the NCAA Championships four times, a number-seven finish in 2006, a number-five finish in 2008, a 16th place finish in 2010 and a 14th place finish in 2016.
-The program reached the NCAA Tournament each year and has been ranked in the final top 25 of the Sagarin computer rankings seven times.
+In his first 12 years with the program, Clemson finished in the top 20 at the NCAA Championships four times, a number-seven finish in 2006, a number-five finish in 2008, a 16th place finish in 2010 and a 14th place finish in 2016.
+The program reached the NCAA Tournament all 12 yars and has been ranked in the final top 25 of the Sagarin computer rankings eight times, including 2017.

 Byrd had a significant impact on Clemson's top five recruiting class that entered Clemson in August of 2006.
 Sam Saunders and Kyle Stanley were both ranked among the top 10 junior players in the nation and went on to have outstanding freshman seasons.

-The class also included 2010 All-American Ben Martin, who was a three-time All-ACC player and has been among the top 50 players in the World in 2015.
-All three are on the PGA Tour in 2016.
-Stanley finished 31st on the PGA Tour money list in 2012 and won a tournament.
-Martin won the PGA event in Las Vegas in the fall of 2014, and won over $2.7 million on the way to a No. 30 finish on the money list.
-He is fully exempt on the PGA Tour until 2017.
+The class also included 2010 All-American Ben Martin, who was a three-time All-ACC player and was among the top 50 players in the World in 2015.
+All three are on the PGA Tour in 2018.
+They combined to help Clemson to a No. 5 NCAA Tournament finish at Purdue in 2008.

 Byrd moved into the newly created assistant golf coach position at Clemson University on August 4, 2005.
 He became Clemson's first assistant coach in the sport since the 1982-83 academic year when Larry Penley held the position before he succeeded Bobby Robinson as Clemson's head coach the following year.